zsdnb0901/LLMcooker/README.md

 5. click "recommand"
 6. you will see some dishes recommandation and basic steps

-The local LLM this code uses is qwen2.5.
-Downloaded from Ollama.
+# Layout
 Here is a brief layout of the interface.
 <img width="1037" height="629" alt="image" src="https://github.com/user-attachments/assets/462047bd-057b-4c6f-8db7-0bd7dcefbabb" />

-My specs:
+# My specs
 Processor: AMD Ryzen 7 5700X 8-Core Processor, 3800Mhz, 16GB RAM
 GPU: NVIDIA GeForce RTX 3060 Ti
+The local LLM this code uses is qwen2.5.
+Downloaded from Ollama.